phfilly/chat-app/README.md

 # Simple PHP Chat app

-A small PHP app that allows for messages between users
+A small PHP app that allows for HTTP messages between users

 For storage this app makes use of a sqlite db for the saving and retrieval of messages.